heavenlyhash/presentable/PITCHME.md

       hash: "940ea614c3a3eeb410afd859b25ca6be648033b9"
 ```

-We can reproduce a filesystem exactly with this info.

 ---

 *> > > &nbsp; Z o o m &nbsp; o u t &nbsp; > > >*